 Step #4.
 Set enhanced e-commerce tracking

 Last but not least step is setting enhanced e-commerce tracking for Magento 2.
-Go back to your GA account.
+Go back to analytics.
 On the left dashboard, you will find Ecommerce Settings click on it:

 There you need to turn on Enable Ecommerce and Enable Enhanced Ecommerce Reporting.
 Don’t forget to save the changes.